 Towncrest Commercial Area

-The Towncrest commercial area, located near the intersection of 1st Avenue and Muscatine Avenue, was originally developed in the 1960s with an emphasis on medical offices.
-When the properties were initially developed, Towncrest was on the edge of the city’s urbanized area.
+The Towncrest commercial area, located near the intersection of 1st and Muscatine Avenues, was originally developed in the 1960s with an emphasis on medical offices.
+When the properties were initially developed, Towncrest was on the edge of the city’s urbanized area, but over time, the area's role has evolved.
 It is now surrounded by well-connected, walkable neighborhoods with a diverse population.
-While medical offices and services are still located in the area, Towncrest also provides for the everyday shopping needs of surrounding residents, and includes a grocery store, several pharmacies, gas stations and banks.
+While medical services are still located in the area, Towncrest also provides shopping for surrounding residents, including a grocery store, pharmacies, gas stations and banks.

 Working with area businesses, property owners, and residents, the City has formulated a cohesive design plan for the area.
-The plan includes recommendations for improved streetscape elements, signage, entranceway features, landscaping, and architectural design guidelines for new buildings and for upgrading existing buildings.
+The plan includes recommendations for improved streetscape elements, signage, entranceway features, landscaping, and architectural design guidelines for upgrading existing buildings and new structures.
 A design review overlay zoning district has been adopted to help implement this revitalization plan.

-CDBG Economic Development Fund (loan program)
+2. CDBG Economic Development Fund (loan program)

-For more information about financial assistance, please contact Neighborhood Services at 319.356.5230 or email email@example.com.
+For more information about financial assistance, please contact Neighborhood Services at 319-356-5230 or email email@example.com.